Accenture/aada/README.md

 The latest release can always be downloaded from here: https://github.com/AccentureAWS/aada/releases/latest

+Release 1.0.11, published May 13, 2022 - Updated to use Go 1.18.2.
+Corrected Mage build system to use generic aada.exe or aada names inside zip files instead of the interim build executable names.
+This caused some confusion on Windows platforms when the binary in the zip was aada_win_x64.exe, and really just should have been aada.exe.

 Release 1.0.10, published Apr 15, 2022 - Updated to use Go 1.18.1 and
 to use the Mage build system instead of Makefile.
 Mage now includes a release to help with uploading releases to GitHub.